dgooden/state_machine/README.md

 }
 ```

 Note: onStep and onDraw are not actually tied to the Gamemaker step or draw events.
-You can run them in the begin/end events, or anywhere else for that matter.
+You can run them in the beginXXXX/endXXXX events.

 If you want to use "getFrames()" call, you must call stateMachine.step() in a step event.